sumanrai1980/pveass/README.md

 ---

-## Deployment with Docker

-PVEASS is designed to be easily deployed as a Docker container.
-You have two main options for deployment: using the pre-built image from Docker Hub or building the image yourself.

-### Option 1: Using the Pre-built Docker Image (Recommended)

-This is the simplest way to get started.
-Just pull the official image from Docker Hub and run it.
+## Getting Started

+This guide will walk you through the process of setting up and running PVEASS using a pre-built Docker image.
+This is the recommended method for quick and easy deployment.

+### How to Install and Run

 1.  **Pull the Image**:
+    Pull the official PVEASS image from Docker Hub.
     ```bash
     docker pull sumanraic001/pveass:1.0.0
     ```

 2.  **Run the Container**:
+    Run the container with a persistent volume to ensure your configuration and database are saved.
     ```bash
     docker run -p 8080:80 -v $(pwd)/db:/var/www/html/db sumanraic001/pveass:1.0.0
     ```
-    * The `-p 8080:80` flag maps the container's port 80 to your host's port 8080.
+    * The `-p 8080:80` flag maps the container's internal web server port (80) to port 8080 on your host machine.
-    * The `-v $(pwd)/db:/var/www/html/db` flag creates a persistent volume for the SQLite database, ensuring your data is saved even if the container is removed.
+    * The `-v $(pwd)/db:/var/www/html/db` flag creates a data volume, so all your application data (like the SQLite database) will persist even if the container is stopped or removed.

 3.  **Access the Application**:
-    Open your web browser and navigate to `http://localhost:8080` to start using PVEASS.
+    Once the container is running, open your web browser and navigate to `http://localhost:8080` to begin using PVEASS.

-### Option 2: Building the Image Locally

-If you prefer to build the Docker image from the source code yourself, follow these steps.

-1.  **Build the Image**:
-    Navigate to the root directory of the project and build the Docker image.
-    ```bash
-    docker build -t pveass:local .
-    ```

-2.  **Run the Container**:
-    You can run the container with a persistent volume to save your data.
-    ```bash
-    docker run --rm -p 8080:80 -v $(pwd)/db:/var/www/html/db pveass:local
-    ```

-3.  **Access the Application**:
-    Visit `http://localhost:8080` in your web browser.

-### Using Docker Compose (Recommended for Development)
+### Using Docker Compose (Recommended for Management)

-For a more streamlined setup, use the provided `docker-compose.yml` file.
+For a more streamlined setup and management, use the provided `docker-compose.yml` file.

 1.  **Start the Service**:
     From the project's root directory, simply run the compose command.
-The `--build` flag will build the image if it doesn't already exist.
     ```bash
-    docker compose up -d --build
+    docker compose up -d
     ```

 2.  **View Logs (Optional)**: